charles123-wq/task.js/README.md

 # task.js
-A JavaScript code that prints out my name, height and country.
+A JavaScript code that prints out my name, height and country in the console.